nprapps/nprapps.github.com/README.md

 ### Getting Started

-Matt Stiles has a helpful post explaining [how to get set up](http://blog.apps.npr.org/2012/11/08/npr-news-apps-blog.html).
+Matt Stiles wrote a helpful post explaining [how to get set up](http://blog.apps.npr.org/2012/11/08/npr-news-apps-blog.html).

 Once you have Jekyll installed, run this command to start up the development server and have it automatically regenerate files: